Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, we almost had bin Laden once.

-Torabora, let's blame Bush for this.
+Tora Bora, let's blame Bush for this.

-The question is one more quick question.
+The question is, one more quick question.

-You're putting words in my mouth, and I think in Senator McCain's mouth, because I don't ascribe to a timetable for our getting our troops out.
+Putting words in my mouth, and I think in Senator McCain's mouth, because I don't ascribe to a timetable for our getting our troops out.

 What I have suggested is what General Newbold has suggested, which is a goal for when we can achieve success.

-We never heard that from this president, you know.
+We never heard that from this president.

-It's it's too bad.
+You know, it's too bad.

-All right, I'm sure he would say he tried to lay that out last night.
+I'm sure he would say he tried to lay that out last night.

 That is an excellent response.